wangqinNick/tp/docs/UserGuide.md

 ### 1.1 About

-This user guide provides in-depth documentation on the ra.VI installation process, system configuration and management.
-In addition, the quick start guide provides and end-to-end setup process to begin tracking your tasks and timetable with ra.VI.
+This user guide provides a clear documentation of ra.VI's features.
+In addition, the quick start guide provides an end-to-end setup process to begin tracking your tasks and timetable with ra.VI.

 ### 1.2 Product Overview